timescale/docs/install/installation-kubernetes.md

 </procedure>

 <procedure>

+## Create a database
+ After installing and connecting to TimescaleDB you can create a database, connect to the database, and also verify that the TimescaleDB extension is installed.

 ### Creating a database
 1. At the prompt, create an empty database.
 For example, to create a database